Romy Gonzalez Player Props: White Sox vs. Angels

-Romy Gonzalez -- with a slugging percentage of .643 in his past 10 games, including five extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Tyler Anderson on the hill, on May 30 at 8:10 PM ET.
+Romy Gonzalez -- hitting .323 in his past 10 games -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Jaime Barria on the mound, on May 31 at 2:10 PM ET.

-He notched a home run while going 1-for-3 in his previous game against the Angels.
+In his last appearance, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Angels.

 Romy Gonzalez Game Info & Props vs. the Angels